xbapps/xbvr/README.md

 When it's all done, you should see your media not only in web UI, but also through DLNA server in your favourite VR player.

 Enjoy!

+## Questions/suggestions

+Ask your questions and suggest features on [Discord](https://discord.gg/wdCHXAG).